 Tour the Blue Ridge Parkway

 The 46 miles of twisting mountain roads that run through Haywood County are one of the most popular attractions in the area.
-After breakfast head to the parkway entrance just outside of Maggie Valley and head North towards Canton for an exquisite drive through the Balsam Mountain Range, which is where Haywood ‘s native bluegrass band, Balsam Range, got the inspiration for their name.
-Stop and stretch your legs at two of the counties most popular hiking areas, Graveyard Fields or Devils Courthouse, which are sure to inspire you as well!
+After breakfast head to the Parkway entrance just outside of Maggie Valley and head north toward Canton for an exquisite drive through the Balsam Mountain Range, which is where Haywood’s native bluegrass band, Balsam Range, got the inspiration for their name.
+Stop and stretch your legs at two of the county’s most popular hiking areas, Graveyard Fields and Devil’s Courthouse, which are sure to inspire you as well!

 Skinny Dip Falls

 Cool down this afternoon at a local swimming hole, Skinny Dip Falls.
-Located on the Blue Ridge Parkway, pull off near mile marker 417, which is near the Looking Glass Rock overlook.
+Located on the Blue Ridge Parkway, pull off near milepost 417, near the Looking Glass Rock overlook.
 A moderate, short hike will take you to a natural waterfall and swimming hole on the Yellow Prong of the Big East Fork of the Pigeon River.
 Take a cool dip or sun yourself on the rocks.
-If you continue on the trail past Skinny Dip Falls on the Mountains to Sea trail you will reach Graveyard Fields where you will find more hiking trails and waterfalls.
+If you continue on the trail past Skinny Dip Falls on the Mountains to Sea trail, you will reach Graveyard Fields, where you will find more hiking trails and waterfalls.

 You must be getting thirsty!
-Haywood County is the proud home of four microbreweries: Boojum Brewing, BearWaters Brewing Frog Level Brewing, and Tipping Point Tavern & Brewery.
-Each had their own distinct taste so spend the afternoon at one (or more) trying their various taps.
+Haywood County is the proud home of four microbreweries: Boojum Brewing, BearWaters Brewing Frog Level Brewing, and Tipping Point Brewery and Tavern.
+Each has its own distinct taste, so spend the afternoon at one (or more) trying their various taps.
 Order up a frosty flight and don’t forget to grab a growler of your favorite to take home.

 Mountain Heritage Trout Waters

-They say the early bird gets the worm…well so do the trout!
-Purchase a 3-day, $7.00 fishing license to fish in the designated Mountain Heritage Trout Waters in Waynesville and Maggie Valley.
-This special 3-day license can be purchased online at www.ncwildlife.org or by telephone Monday – Friday, 8-5 at 888-248-6834.
+They say the early bird gets the worm . . . well, so do the trout!
+Purchase a three-day, $7.00 fishing license to fish in the designated Mountain Heritage Trout Waters in Waynesville and Maggie Valley.
+This special three-day license can be purchased online at www.ncwildlife.org or by telephone Monday– Friday, 8 a.m.–5 p.m. at (888) 248-6834.
 Did you forget your fishing pole and tackle box?
 No worries!
-Stop by the Haywood County Visitor Center and pick up a free tackle box filled with 6 lures/flies and you can borrow either a fly rod or a spinner rod.
+Stop by the Haywood County Visitor Center and pick up a free tackle box filled with six lures/flies and you can borrow either a fly rod or a spinner rod.